eslint/eslint/docs/src/rules/no-param-reassign.md

 ---

-Assignment to variables declared as function parameters can be misleading and lead to confusing behavior, as modifying function parameters will also mutate the `arguments` object.
+Assignment to variables declared as function parameters can be misleading and lead to confusing behavior, as modifying function parameters will also mutate the `arguments` object when not in strict mode (see [When Not To Use It](#when-not-to-use-it) below).
 Often, assignment to function parameters is unintended and indicative of a mistake or programmer error.

 This rule can be also configured to fail when function parameters are modified.
 Side effects on parameters can cause counter-intuitive execution flow and make errors difficult to track down.